Your Guide to Creating a Bucket List

-There are no rules in how you want to live your life, except the rules that you make for yourself.
-Your bucket list should reflect those rules, your personality, your desires and your hopes for yourself.
+There are no rules in how you want to live your life except the rules you make for yourself.
+Your bucket list should reflect those rules, your personality, your desires, and your hopes for yourself.

 Why Should You Have a Physical List

-In addition, by having reminders, you also will have the ability to plan ahead on the bigger ticket items.
-For instance, you want to see Carnivale in Rio?
-You gotta plan ahead.
+In addition, by having reminders, you will also be able to plan ahead on the bigger ticket items.
+For instance, do you want to see Carnivale in Rio?
+You gotta plan.
 Want to see the Northern Lights?
 You must request off work ahead of time.

-Having a physical bucket list, I think, can help with making you accountable for your goals.
+Having a physical bucket list can help make you accountable for your goals.
 Once it’s written down, that’s it, it must be done.
 Also, if you share your note with friends or family, then there’s even more accountability to ensure that you take steps to check things off.

 What Goes on Your Bucket List?

 Which countries would you like to visit?
-Any historic monuments that strike your interest?
-Or perhaps you want to create a list that includes the 7 wonders of the world.
+Any historical monuments that strike your interest?
+Or perhaps you want to create a list that includes the world’s seven wonders.
 These places don’t need to be fancy or crazy or remote, they just need to be places that make you curious about the world and drive your determination to cross it off!

-It doesn’t matter how frugal you are, we all have material items that we love.
-For instance, I really do love clothes and jewelry and shoes.
+It doesn’t matter how frugal you are; we all have material items that we love.
+For instance, I do love clothes and jewelry, and shoes.
 I have friends who are obsessed with handbags and like to splurge there.
-I’m not advocating for filling your life with material items, I’m saying that you should figure out what it is that truly drives you, even from a materialistic standpoint and make it a goal to attain.
+I’m not advocating for filling your life with material items, I’m saying that you should figure out what it is that truly drives you, even from a materialistic standpoint, and make it a goal to attain.

 What do you want to try?
 What do you want to experience?
 A crazy concert?
 A class that teaches you a new skill?
 Something daring like bungee jumping or sky diving?
 Do you want to become scuba certified?
 Or perhaps you want to experience things like once in a lifetime concerts or attend tapings of your favorite shows.

-Or maybe its something smaller, like going out to eat solo?
-Or perhaps having the courage to go out on a blind date.
+Or maybe its something smaller, like going out to eat solo or having the courage to go out on a blind date.
 Maybe the experiences you add to your bucket list are things that push you out of your comfort zone and force you to grow.

 This is a little more tricky to add to your bucket list.
-We all approach life differently and our approach is shaped by our upbringing, situations, and current work/life trajectory.
-So the feelings you currently have in regards to your life and your experiences can be very variable.
+We all approach life differently, and our approach is shaped by our upbringing, situations, and current work/life trajectory.
+So the feelings you currently have regarding your life and experiences can be very variable.

 What it feels like to become a parent for the first time.
 Not everyone reacts the same way to this one.

-Figure out what emotions you are hoping to have to certain life events or find those moments where you’re curious about what your reaction would be.
+Figure out what emotions you are hoping to have to certain life events, or find those moments where you’re curious about your reaction.
 It’s certainly a different way to build onto your bucket list and will be very uniquely you.

-We all have goals for ourselves, our jobs, our lives.
-Maybe it’s achieving a certain fitness level, or obtaining higher education.
+We all have goals for ourselves, our jobs, and our lives.
+Maybe it’s achieving a certain fitness level or obtaining higher education.
 Maybe you want to buy a home at a certain age?
 Or perhaps become an expert in something?